Michael Weiner (executive)

 Michael S. Weiner (December 21, 1961 – November 21, 2013) was an American attorney who served as the executive director of the Major League Baseball Players Association for four years.
 He assumed the role on June 22, 2009, replacing Donald Fehr, becoming only the fifth executive director of the union.
 Weiner joined the organization in September 1988 and had been general counsel since 2004.

-Biography
+Early life

 He was born in Paterson, New Jersey.
 He moved to Pompton Lakes, New Jersey at the age of two and attended Pompton Lakes High School.

-With Weiner at the helm, the union signed an agreement in November 2011 for a five-year contract running until December 2016, which ensured 21 consecutive years of labor peace in Major League Baseball.
-The agreement allowed for blood testing for human growth hormone, introduced restraints on bonuses for amateur draft picks and international signings, and restored salary arbitration eligibility for part of a class of players that lost it in the 1980s.

 Weiner received his undergraduate degree in political economy from Williams College in 1983.
 He graduated from Harvard Law School in 1986.

+Career

 From 1986 to 1988, Michael served as law clerk to H. Lee Sarokin, then United States District Court Judge, in Newark, New Jersey.

+With Weiner at the helm, the union signed an agreement in November 2011 for a five-year contract running until December 2016, which ensured 21 consecutive years of labor peace in Major League Baseball.
+The agreement allowed for blood testing for human growth hormone, introduced restraints on bonuses for amateur draft picks and international signings, and restored salary arbitration eligibility for part of a class of players that lost it in the 1980s.